santuario/CarImageGroup/README.md

 ## 🛠 Deployment

-The model is optimized for production deployment, focusing on improving latency and throughput.
-A Docker app, as demonstrated in the provided screenshot, is used for the production-like environment, taking advantage of its containerization features for easy scalability and replication.
+Our model is optimized for production deployment, with a focus on enhancing both latency and throughput.
+The deployment is containerized using Docker, which is running on Google Cloud Platform (GCP).
+Leveraging the powerful computing capabilities of a Tesla T4 GPU, the app delivers accelerated performance that is well-suited for handling complex image processing tasks in real-time.

+By deploying on GCP with a Tesla T4 GPU, we ensure that the application can efficiently manage high workloads while maintaining fast response times, crucial for image analysis tasks.
+The use of Docker also facilitates ease of scalability and replication, allowing us to maintain a consistent and reliable service as the app scales.

 <div align="center">
   <img src="./figures/App-1.png" alt="Sample image of working App" width="980"/>